openedx/edx-platform/openedx/core/djangoapps/discussions/docs/decisions/0002-discussion-plugin-api.rst

 -------

-Currently the Open edX platform provides its own discussions experience, using a form tool that ships with the platform and is well integrated into it.
+Currently the Open edX platform provides its own discussions experience, using a forum tool that ships with the platform and is well integrated into it.
 There is a common need to support other, external discussion tools into the platform.